RetroAchievements/rcheevos/README.md

   unsigned current_hits;

   /**
-   * Set if the condition needs to processed as part of the "check if paused"
+   * Set if the condition needs to be processed as part of the "check if paused"
    * pass
    */
   char pause;